MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/rti-sample-entrypoint.md

 ## Create your own Real-Time Dashboard

-You can implement this solution with our own data.
+You can implement this with your own data.
 Before you begin, you need a [workspace](/fabric/get-started/create-workspaces) with a Microsoft Fabric-enabled [capacity](/fabric/enterprise/licenses#capacity).

 To set up our own real-time dashboard, follow the [Real-Time Intelligence tutorials](/fabric/real-time-intelligence/tutorial-introduction).
-Here's a summary of the steps you need to take with links to each individual tutorial:
+Here's a summary of the steps:

 1. [Create an eventhouse](/fabric/real-time-intelligence/tutorial-1-resources) and set up your environment.
 1. [Create an event stream](/fabric/real-time-intelligence/tutorial-2-get-real-time-events) and bring your data into a KQL database.